 To give yourself a bit more consistency day to day, you can try to wake your baby at the same time each morning or at least by the same time each morning.

 You can also try to wake your baby from their last nap at the same time each afternoon.

 This will allow your morning nap and bedtime to fall around the same time each day & give you a bit more predictability.

 What is the best bedtime for a 5-month-old?

 With this age still being so variable when it comes to day sleep, a set “bedtime” can be hard to achieve.

-Aiming for somewhere between six pm and eight pm is common, but it comes down to keeping an eye on that last wake window of the day and making sure baby goes to bed before they become overtired.
+Aiming for somewhere between 6pm and 8pm is common, but it comes down to keeping an eye on that last wake window of the day, making sure baby goes to bed before they become overtired.